 dialogue, proclamation, charitable outreach, worship and celebration’.
 EG #28

-I have previously expressed a desire that every parish will soon have a Parish Pastoral Assembly ‘as a visible, practical and local sign of synodality of the people of God walking together on the path of the Gospel.’
-Guided by the Holy Spirit, my hope is the newly formed Diocesan Pastoral Assembly will identify and reflect on matters of pastoral importance, support the work of pastoral development and assist in the implementation of the synodal process.
-In partnership with existing structures in the Diocese, the Diocesan Pastoral Assembly will offer practical, pastoral solutions in developing a diocesan pastoral plan and support the urgent work of evangelisation.
+I have previously expressed a desire that every parish will soon have a Parish Pastoral Council ‘as a visible, practical and local sign of synodality of the people of God walking together on the path of the Gospel.’
+Guided by the Holy Spirit, my hope is the newly formed Diocesan Pastoral Council will identify and reflect on matters of pastoral importance, support the work of pastoral development and assist in the implementation of the synodal process.
+In partnership with existing structures in the Diocese, the Diocesan Pastoral Council will offer practical, pastoral solutions in developing a diocesan pastoral plan and support the urgent work of evangelisation.

 The Catholic Church has had a long tradition of co-operative action to help the bishop care for God's people in his diocese.
 Specifically, the Fathers of the Second Vatican Council urged every diocese to establish a pastoral council ""whose responsibility is to investigate under the authority of the Bishop all those things which pertain to pastoral works, to ponder them, and to propose practical conclusions about them.""